nahiriv/ParabankLoanAutomation/README.md

-# 📈 Parabank Loan Information Extractor
+# 📈 Parabank Loan Test

 A Java project utilizing **Selenium WebDriver** to automate user interactions with the Parabank demo site, including registration, login, and loan request functionality. 🌐